Updated 3 March 2022

 The Institute shares the concerns and worries of our clients, suppliers and partners and our priority is protecting the health of our families, colleagues and anyone else we engage with throughout the duration of the Covid-19 pandemic.

-We have put plans in place to remain fully operational and continue to provide all practicable services and support.
+We remain fully operational, as we have throughout the pandemic, and continue to provide all practicable services and support.
 All measures aim to slow the spread of the virus, minimise disruption to our business and maintain the delivery of projects for our clients and partners.
 These actions will support business continuity and ensure our business is resilient to unforeseen events and external factors, as well as appropriately protected against risk.

 This is an unprecedented situation which will require us to continually review and evaluate how we operate as a business.
 We will endeavour to share information and advice for everyone’s benefit, and we are committed to remain transparent and to look after all our colleagues and their families and continue to work with and support our clients, partners and suppliers.